-- Weight loss varies based on a variety of factors; however, patients should expect to lose 6% – 8% of their body weight.
+Weight loss varies based on a variety of factors; however, patients should expect to lose 1-2 pounds per week.
 Results may vary.

-- Our program recommends 5-7 small meals a day.
+Our program recommends 3 meals and 1-2 snacks a day.
 Smaller portions of healthy food throughout the day will help maintain your metabolism and assist with weight loss.

 - All physicians are board certified and specialize in weight loss.

-- Prior experience includes family practice, emergency medicine in both public and private entities.
+- Prior experience includes family practice, OB/GYN, emergency medicine in both public and private entities.

 - The combined experience is over 50 years.

 - Dr. Weckenbrock (our Medical Director) is a Diplomat of the American Academy of Family Physicians, and American Board of Obesity Medicine.

 - Our doctors are individually dedicated to helping you achieve your weight loss goal.